AnqiAngelineWang/SOEN691/README.md

 IV.Discussion
 ---
-In this project we mainly conduct 3 cases to investigate the stock gain prediction and performance comparison between Scikit-learn and Spark MLlib.
-From the results of these experiment we draw the following conclusions:
+In this project, we mainly conduct 3 cases to investigate the stock gain prediction and performance comparison between Scikit-learn and Spark MLlib.
+From the results of these experiments we draw the following conclusions:
 * It is possible to provide the stock gain prediction based on the finical data.
-Yet the in 2014 and 2017 the data is not able not be predicted.
-The reason may comes from the other factors that not included in the data.
-Thus the F1 score related to the two years are not high.
+Yet in 2014 and 2017 the data is not able not to be predicted.
+The reason may come from the other factors that not included in the data.
+Thus the F1 score related to the two years is not high.
 * The prediction performance difference between scikit-learn and Spark is not significant on the selected dataset.
+The performance among most of the selected classifiers is similar as well.
 * Scikit-learn is faster than Spark regarding the training time on our dataset on personal computers.
-* The oversampling method has positive effect on highly imbalanced datasets(year 2014 and 2017).
+* The oversampling method has a positive effect on highly imbalanced datasets(the year 2014 and 2017).

-Predicting a stock is worth buying or not is difficult, the correctness of model highly depends on the training data.
+Predicting a stock is worth buying or not is difficult, the correctness of the model highly depends on the training data.
-High quality or satisfied data sets are efficient to forecast the future stoke trends.
-For example, the results in year 2015 as training and predict the 2016.
+High quality or satisfied data sets are efficient to forecast future stoke trends.
+For example, the results in the year 2015 as training and predict 2016.
 This also follows the assumption that social influences have not been considered in the model.
 For example, it could not forecast the stock trend due to COVID-19.

-The limitation of our experiments is that, for case3 we only test the running performance on local machine.
-In the future work we will extend our experiments to deploy on distributed infrastructure.
-And other data anlysis techniques such as feature engineering and feature learning may also be explored to further improve the performance.
+The limitation of our experiments is that for case3 we only test the running performance on the local machines.
+In future work, we will extend our experiments to deploy on distributed infrastructure.
+And other data analysis techniques such as feature engineering and feature learning may also be explored to further improve the performance.

 Ref: